lcrespom/nash/README.md

 - Syntax highlight, clearly coloring the different parts of a command, and warning of potential errors.
 - History suggestions: when typing a command, if the text matches a previous command, the remaining text is displayed in grey, letting the user immediately complete the command.
+- All these features are also available when establishing a connection with a remote system, even if `nash` is not installed in the remote system: only `bash` is required.
+This is especially useful when:
+		- Accessing restricted systems where installing `nash` is not easy or even not possible.
+		- Accessing small or short-lived environments, such as a docker container.
 - Configurable color palette.
 Colors can be configured by name (e.g. red, gren, etc.) or by RGB hex as in CSS (e.g. #a6e22e).
 - Configuration and extensions are implemented as plain JavaScript code, centered around the `~/.nash/nashrc.js` file,